-VIOLATION FIRST OFFENSE SECOND OFFENSE THIRD OFFENSE All violations including but not limited to: providing false statements or supporting documentation on applications or reports to the Sector; late reporting or non-reporting; unreasonable interference with onboard data collectors; failing to participate in Sector Catch Monitoring Programs; (technical and minor violations may result in a letter of warning).
+NEFS II Penalty Schedule Violation ON REGARDING REPORTING, DO OCUMENTATION REQUIREMENT s: VIOLATION FIRST OFFENSE SECOND OFFENSE THIRD OFFENSE All violations include but not limited to: providing false statements or supporting documentation on applications or reports to the Sector; late reporting or non-reporting; unreasonable interference with onboard data collectors; failing to participate in Sector Catch Monitoring Programs; (technical and minor violations may result in a letter of warning).
 Written Warning or up to \$5000.00 Written Warning and up to \$7,500.00.
 Written Warning and up to \$10,000.00 and/or stop fishing order.
 Vi OLATION REGARDING EXEMPTION ON PERMIT REQUIREMENTS All violations including but not limited to: failure to comply with a permit condition/restriction/letter of authorization issued to Sector Vessels by the Regional Administrator; or failure to comply with VMS/DAS requirements.
 (Technical and minor violations may result in a letter of warning).
 Written Warning or up to \$10,000.00 Written Warning and \$10,000.00- \$50,000.00.
-Written Warning and up to \$100,000.00 and/or stop fishing order. \ IOLATION REGARDING TIME/A REA/GEAR RESTRICTIONS
+Written Warning and up to \$100,000.00 and/or stop fishing order. \ /IOLATION REGARDING TIME/A REA/GEAR RESTRICTIONS